polterguy/polterguy.github.io/plugins/magic.lambda.sqlite/index.md

 * __[sqlite.backup]__ - Creates a backup of the currently active database

-**Notice** - If you use any of the CRUD slots from above, the whole idea is that you can polymorphistically use the same lambda object, towards any of the underlaying database types, and the correct specific syntax for your particular database vendor's SQL syntax will be automatically generated.
+**Notice** - If you use any of the CRUD slots from above, the whole idea is that you can polymorphistically use the same lambda object, towards any of the underlying database types, and the correct specific syntax for your particular database vendor's SQL syntax will be automatically generated.
 This allows you to transparently use the same lambda object, towards any of the database types Magic supports, without having to change it in any ways.